-Step 1: Cut tongue and groove boards to length.
+Cut tongue and groove boards to length.
 Attach the 1×6 horizontal board across planks at both ends using wood glue and 1 1/4″ brad nails.
-Be sure to leave space for the mirror between the 1×6 boards:
+But, be sure to leave space for the mirror between the 1×6 boards:

-Step 9: Moving on to the hardware installation.
+Moving on to the hardware installation.
 Determine placement on the ceiling (my hardware is mounted about 6″ out from the built-ins).
 Hold flange in place and mark holes with pencil, pre-drill holes for mollies then hammer mollies in place.
-Screw flange in place and attach nipple and elbow:
+Then, screw flange in place and attach nipple and elbow:

-Step 13: Attach fittings to open pipe end and screw flange into position in the ceiling. ** Be certain to check door function before adding all screws.
-You can adjust the height by screwing or unscrewing the screw eyes if necessary.
+Attach fittings to open pipe end and screw flange into position in the ceiling. ** Be certain to check door function before adding all screws.
+Then, you can adjust the height by screwing or unscrewing the screw eyes if necessary.